 - It's the home of the Kalamazoo Promise that guarantees college tuition to graduates of the Kalamazoo Public Schools—the largest program of its kind anywhere.

-- Two of America's top professional athletes, Greg Jennings of the Green Bay Packers and Derek Jeter of the N.Y.
-Yankees, are both graduates of Kalamazoo Central High School.
+- Well-known professional athletes, Greg Jennings of the Minnesota Vikings and Derek Jeter of the New York Yankees, are both graduates of Kalamazoo Central High School.
 Jennings is also a proud WMU graduate.

 - In 2010, President Obama spoke in WMU's University Arena at the commencement ceremony for Kalamazoo Central after he selected the school from more than 1,000 entries as the winner in the first Race to the Top Commencement Challenge.